Institut National d'Optique: History

 INO was officially created in 1985 at the instigation of the Université Laval, which, at the time, accounted for half of Canada's researchers in optics/photonics, as well as the Canadian Association of Physicists, the Natural Sciences and Engineering Research Council of Canada and various partners in the Quebec City area.
 Its function is to be a centre of expertise in optics and photonics and to assist companies in acquiring a competitive edge and developing their business.
 INO aims to generate at least one spinoff company every year out of its scientific and technological research.
 The company has offices in Quebec City, Montreal, Hamilton and Edmonton.

-INO was a pioneer in optics/photonics research for industrial development purposes and today is Canada’s leading centre for industrial research and commercialization.
+INO was a pioneer in optics/photonics research for industrial development purposes, and today it is Canada’s leading centre for industrial research and commercialization.
 The processes and applications it has developed by combining optics and photonics have helped many Canadian companies stay competitive in their respective fields.

 INO started its operations in 1988.

 Expertise

-INO's technology and research programs include: Energy and Natural Resources, Defense and Security, MEMS and Microfabrication, Advanced Manufacturing, Environment, Optical Design], Vision, Lasers and Sources, as well as Biophotonics.
+INO's technology and research programs include: Energy and Natural Resources, Defense and Security, MEMS and Microfabrication, Advanced Manufacturing, Environment, Optical Design, Vision, Lasers and Sources, as well as Biophotonics.

 Since its creation, INO has helped create 28 companies, made 50 technology transfers to the industry, and carried out some 4,500 service contracts for businesses of all sizes.
-INO possesses a wide range of expertise: astronomy, biophotonics, microbolometers, fiber sensors, laser micromachining, fiber lasers, lidar, MEMS/MOEMS, microfabrication, optical design, specialty optical fibers, space and astronomy, vision and 3D sensors.
+INO possesses a wide range of expertise: astronomy, biophotonics, microbolometers, fiber sensors, laser micromachining, fiber lasers, LIDAR, MEMS/MOEMS, microfabrication, optical design, specialty optical fibers, space and astronomy, vision and 3D sensors.

 INO is a licensed microbolometer manufacturer.